CodeScop/Oge-Mai-Field-Guide/3pcresources.md

   - Anywhere Battles: Vi (5 minutes for 3-12), Viyu (15 minutes for 15-60), Viyusa (25 minutes for 25-100)
 - **Other sources:** FOREST,
   - sell items (River Grass and Gold Bars can be especially good for this; Raw Fabric can also be useful.
 Protective Mantles may also be sold.)
-  - 3PC Battles: Villager (1300 words, 1 Spider Poison, and 5 Leaves for 3-7)
+  - 3PC Battles: Vanspi (10 minutes for 10-40), Villager (1300 words, 1 Spider Poison, and 5 Leaves for 3-7)
 - **Buy:** FOREST
 - **Used for:** Buy misc items;
   - FOREST